-The United Way of the Cape Fear Area works to address the underlying causes of problems in the area and create lasting, measurable change in the key areas of education, income and health.
-A co-production with JCPenny and New Hanover Wilmington Health Network.
-The film is credited with helping the United Way exceed its goal! http://www.uwcfa.org/
+The United Way of the Cape Fear Area works to address the underlying causes and create lasting, measurable change in the key areas of education, income, and health.
+A co-production with JC Penny and New Hanover Wilmington Health Network, this film is credited with helping the United Way exceed its financial goal! http://www.uwcfa.org/

 1998 Cape Fear Area United Way

-This particular program includes portraits of individuals and agencies United Way supports.
+This program includes portraits of individuals and agencies United Way supports.
 The film is credited with helping the agency exceed its campaign goal!
-A co-production with Blue Cross Blue Shield. http://www.uwcfa.org/
+A co-production with Blue Cross Blue Shield.

 Fifteen Years of Caring

-This was a program put together by television news anchors and other media personnel, including me.
-The half-hour regionally broadcast documentary takes a look back at the start of Camp Good Days & Special Times and its growth after fifteen years.
-I was asked to participate on camera to talk about the book about Teddi Mervis, the organization’s inspiration, and the college dance marathon held annually for more than thirty years at St. John Fisher College.
+This was put together by television news anchors and other media personnel, including me.
+The half-hour regionally broadcast documentary took a look back at the start of Camp Good Days & Special Times and its growth after fifteen years.
+I was asked to participate on camera to talk about my biography of Teddi Mervis, the organization, and a college dance marathon held annually for more than thirty years at St. John Fisher College, Rochester, NY.

 Landscape Architecture: North Carolina Pioneers

-Three North Carolina greats, RICHARD BELL, LEWIS CLARKE, and KENNETH COULTER tell the story of their careers and about the early years of landscape architecture in the state.
-Their impact has been great, and sustained by a new generation of landscape architects.
-A co-production with the North Carolina Chapter of the American Society of Landscape Architects. http://www.ncasla.org/
+Three North Carolina greats, RICHARD BELL, LEWIS CLARKE, and KENNETH COULTER tell the story of their careers and the early years of landscape architecture in the state.
+Their impact has been great and sustained by a new generation of landscape architects.
+A co-production with the North Carolina Chapter of the American Society of Landscape Architects.

 One Time a Year

-A documentary about the 1982 Dance Marathon at St. John Fisher College to raise money for the last wish of terminally ill children.
-Broadcast on Time-Warner, the film is still used to raise awareness and inspire students to participate in the event.
+A documentary about the 1982 Dance Marathon at St. John Fisher College, which raises money for the last wish of terminally ill children.
+Broadcast on Time Warner, the film is still used to raise awareness and inspire students to participate in the event.
 The students have done so for 30 years and it has become an annual tradition at the college.
+The students have raised more than one million dollars.
 A co-production with Time Warner, Camp Good Days & Special Times, and Telesis Communications.